jesusoviedo/lus-laboris-py/README.md

 - **`src/processing/`**: Scripts for data extraction, cleaning, and processing.
 - **`src/vectorstore/`**: Scripts for loading, managing, and querying the Qdrant vector database.
 - **`tests/`**: Unit and integration tests to ensure code quality and correctness.
+- **`utils/`**: Utility scripts and tools for project management, including GCP bucket management for Terraform state.

 ## Features